 Analyzing Small Segment DNA for Reliability

 To begin with, I have both of one set of my grandparents tested.
-In doing that, I know exactly which of these large segments of DNA that I have that are shared between me and that grandparent.
+In doing that, I know exactly which of these large segments of DNA that I have are shared between that grandparent and me.

-Because of the way recombination works, these are only going to be great big segments, particularly because it was through my father.
-This means there’s even less recombination so these I will have great big large segments.
+Because of the way recombination works, these will only be great big segments, particularly because it was through my father.
+This means there’s even less recombination so that I will have great big large segments.
 I don’t see any small segments.

-In fact, in my DNA that I share with my grandmother, there’s only one segment that is less than 40 centimorgans.
-Its 36 centimorgans.
+In fact, in my DNA that I share with my grandmother, there’s only one less than 40 centimorgans segment.
+It's 36 centimorgans.
 There’s nothing in the range of five, six, ten, or even 20 centimorgans.

-The second thing I need is some other relative, such as first, second, third, or fourth cousins, that have a common ancestor with that grandparent in some way.
+The second thing I need is some other relatives, such as first, second, third, or fourth cousins, who have a common ancestor with that grandparent somehow.

 Analyzing the Small Segments of DNA of a First Cousin Twice Removed